-- Q2, Q5, Q10, Q25 when the bridge site rating curve will be included in the Riverine Infrastructure Database - Q25 when the need for coffer dams is anticipated in a river setting - Q50 to determine velocity through bridge opening, and freeboard to the regulatory low beam - Q100 to determine backwater and velocities through the bridge opening - Q200 to determine design scour - Q500 or Q{Overtopping} to determine check (maximum) scour
+- Q2, Q5, Q10, Q25 when the bridge site rating curve will be included in the Riverine Infrastructure Database - Q25 when the need for coffer dams is anticipated in a river setting - Q50 to determine velocity through bridge opening, and freeboard - Q100 to determine backwater, velocities through the bridge opening, and freeboard - Q200 to determine design scour - Q500 or QOvertopping to determine check (maximum) scour and freeboard

 Stage is the water surface elevation for a given discharge.
-Stage for the purpose of the hydraulic data block is the engineer's best estimate of the PROPOSED water surface elevation at the downstream toe of the road embankment.
+Stage for the purpose of the hydraulic data block and freeboard calculations is covered in BDM 3.2.2.4.